decentralized-identity/sidetree/docs/Q-and-A.md

 ## **Q: How is the inner working of Sidetree?
 <img src="../www/diagrams/architecture.png" alt="Architecture of Sidetree" border="0" width="400">

+#### ***Q: Why have the concept of index files?
+It would be ideal to be able to fetch metadata about the batched operations efficiently, without needing to download the entire batched operation.
+This design is needed for the implementation of "light nodes".

 ## *Q: What are the main components of a sidetree system?
 The figure below illustrates the three primary components of a Sidetree-based DID system:
 1. Single source of truth